 Don’t worry I’m not going to tell you to quit caffeine.
 In fact, caffeine has been shown to boost metabolism and increase calorie burning (17)!

-I wrote about the amazing health benefits of coffee in this article.
+I wrote about the fantastic health benefits of coffee in this article.

 However, green tea may be an even better choice.
 It contains compounds called catechins, which boost metabolism and speeds up the livers fat-burning capacity.
 In one study, green tea was shown to increase fat burning by up to 17% (18).